SampleEnvironment/SECoP/protocol/issues/031p Clarify timing requirements of status updates.rst

 --------
 Enrico proposes to specify the following sequence to be followed for initating an action in a module:

+sequence:
   1) ECS checks that the action can be carried out (i.e. status-code is neither BUSY nor ERROR)

   2) ECS sends the initiating message request (either ``change`` target or ``do`` go).

   3) SEC-Node checks if anything is actually to be done. if not, continue to point 5)

   4) SEC-Node 'sets' the status-code to BUSY and instructs the hardware to execute the requested action.
      Also an ``update`` status event (with the new BUSY status-code) MUST be sent to ALL subscribed clients (if any).
      From now on all read requests will also reveal a BUSY status-code.

   5) SEC-Node sends the reply to the request of point 2) indicating the success of the request.

      note: This may also be an error.
 In that case point 4) was probably not taken.

      note: An error may be replied after the status was sent to BUSY: if triggering the intended action failed (Communication problems?).

   6) An event based ECS which may process the ``update`` message from point 4) after the reply of point 5) MUST query the status parameter synchronously to avoid the race-condition of missing the (possible) BUSY status-code.

   7) when the action is finally finshed and the module no longer to be considered BUSY, an ``update`` status event MUST be sent, also subsequent status queries should reflect the now no longer BUSY state.

 Following this sequence of events, both above reported problems can not appear, maximising interoperability.

 After thoughts
 --------------